KasthuryI/Bio-informatica-toolbox/README.md

 ### **Invalid file webpage**

 ![Invalid file uploadpage](static/GUI_pictures/trimtech_invalid_upload_page.png)
 #### If you upload an invalid file to TrimTech, you will see a webpage displaying the name of the invalid file at the top.
-To retry, you can click on the "Click here to try again" link or "About" option on the navigation bar to go back to the uploadpage and upload a valid file.
+To retry, you can click on the "Click here to try again" link or the "Upload" option on the navigation bar to go back to the uploadpage and upload a valid file.

 ### **Trimming options**